Watts RIOTS (1965) – The Beginning Of Black-Initiated Riots

 As I already pointed out, the Watts riots was the fifth racially motivated civil disturbance initiated by blacks within the new Compulsory Inclusionism system (and, again, there were just THREE black-initiated riots under the DMG Theorem).
 It was also the fifth time in 13 months blacks had looted and burned white-owned businesses and attacked white people in a predominantly black community — for no other reason than their race.
 And it was also the first nationally televised American riot.
 This must have been truly an ominous sign for the integrationists (black and white), since they were suggesting to the white population (pre 1964) that all the black man ever wanted was his “equal rights” (i.e. the “right” to integrate).
 This implied, of course, that white people should let their guard down and trust the black man; that he wouldn’t victimize some unsuspecting white male or female just because he had more of an opportunity to do it; and white people’s fear of this behavior was all based on bigoted notions of the black man being “too primitive”, “too untrustworthy” and “too ill-tempered” to be integrated into the “civilized” society of the white man.
 Well, those in the white community that feared the nature of the black man, this nature is now playing itself out on national television for everyone to see.
 The black man is attacking innocent white motorists, or any white person he can find on the street, and beating him (no white person was killed in the Watts riots).
 He is shouting in the streets of Watts, “Get Whitey!”
 He is attacking white business owners and looting their stores; and after he loots them, he is then burning their stores.

-Of course, the thick irony here is that it was these white victims (business owners) who supplied stores for blacks to shop at and also created jobs for them (they were essentially the black man‘s provider in Watts).
+Of course, the thick irony here is that it was these white business owners who supplied stores for blacks to shop at and also created jobs for them (they were essentially the black man‘s provider in Watts).
 When this riot ends the tally of ransacked businesses is quickly determined, and it’s staggering: 288 looted and burned stores.
 Of the local white-owned business in Watts, none are capable of re-opening (these white-owned businesses never returned).
-What white population that was still in Watts … left within months.
+The remaining white population in Watts … left within months.

 The cold reality here is that blacks were attempting to drive out (or, if you prefer, bully) white people from Watts, which was one of only three Los Angeles’ predominately black communities in 1965 (Central Avenue, West Adams and Watts).
-It was also another example in the last 13 months of blacks practicing racial hatred, the very thing they were condemning whites of doing over the last one hundred years.
-And though in Watts all blacks were not practicing racial hatred, still, there was more than enough black male violence – directed at completely innocent people – to ruin every white-owned business in Watts; and in so doing basically destroy the local economy (note: Watts’ economy NEVER recovered from this senseless black male-initiated riot i.e blacks never used their own resources, their own manpower or their own initiative … to rebuild what they had collectively determined to destroy).
+The riots were also further adding to incidents in the last 13 months of blacks practicing racial hatred, the very thing they were condemning whites of doing over the last one hundred years.
+And though in Watts all blacks were not practicing racial hatred, still, there was more than enough black racially motivated violence – directed at completely innocent people – to ruin every white-owned business in Watts; and in so doing basically destroy the local economy (note: Watts’ economy NEVER recovered from this senseless black male-initiated riot i.e blacks never used their own resources, their own manpower or their own initiative … to rebuild what they had collectively determined to destroy).

 Now we reach a critical stage here.
 What could be the cause(s) of this urban riot initiated by black males?